Salt Lake City

 Homeless Outreach Events

-Kayak Court is a collaborative outreach effort that brings court services to individuals living along the Jordan River on the third Friday of the month (May-Oct).
+Homeless Outreach Court brings court services to individuals experiencing homelessness, in supportive housing, sober living, treatment centers, and other community locations.
+Defense attorneys provide on-site legal assistance.
 This effort is centered around the values of public service, compassion, safety, cooperation, adaptability, and access to justice.
-In order to break down barriers to court services, while adhering to a trauma informed lens, outreach staff are sent out via boats and bikes, followed by Attorney’s, Judicial Assistants, and a Judge.
 These teams address minor infractions that can hinder an individual’s ability to acquire housing and access other necessary services.

 Homeless Resource Fairs

 Salt Lake City hosts Homeless Resource Fairs on the second Friday of each month (January-November) as a means of connecting individuals experiencing homelessness with needed resources and services.
-The resource fairs move to different locations each month in hopes of meeting people where they are.
+The resource fairs move to different locations each month to meet people where they are.
 Some of the services they provide are: legal assistance, employment opportunities, and health services.

 Get Involved

 There are multiple ways to get involved in the City’s outreach efforts.
-Below offers some suggestions for how to get involved.
+Suggestions for how to get involved:

-• Lunch is served at both Resource Fairs and Kayak Court.
-Volunteers are always needed to provide lunch.
+• Volunteers are always needed to provide lunch at Resource Fairs and Homeless Outreach Court.
 This can be as simple as a sack lunch or as elaborate as providing a cookout with hot dogs and hamburgers.

 • It takes a lot of effort to set up Resource Fairs.
 Volunteers are needed to help the City team set up and take down canopies, tables, chairs, and signs.

-• At Resource Fairs there are an average of 15 services providers in attendance.
+• At Resource Fairs, there are an average of 15 service providers in attendance.
 This large number can be hard to navigate.
 Volunteers are needed to help individuals attending the event navigate through the variety of providers in attendance and to seek feedback on how we can make these events more beneficial.

 If you have questions about the volunteer opportunities or would like to get involved, you can email HEARTall@slcgov.com or call 801-535-7689.